 To set up a cluster you need to adjust the in the Zeebe configuration file.
-Below is a snipped of the default Zeebe configuration file, it should be self-explanatory.
+Below is a snippet of the default Zeebe configuration file, it should be self-explanatory.

-[cluster] # This section contains all cluster related configurations, to setup an zeebe cluster # Specifies the unique id of this broker node in a cluster. # The id should be between 0 and number of nodes in the cluster (exclusive). # # This setting can also be overridden using the environment variable ZEEBE_NODE_ID. # nodeId = 0 # Controls the number of partitions, which should exist in the cluster. # # This can also be overridden using the environment variable ZEEBE_PARTITIONS_COUNT. # partitionsCount = 1 # Controls the replication factor, which defines the count of replicas per partition. # The replication factor cannot be greater than the number of nodes in the cluster. # # This can also be overridden using the environment variable ZEEBE_REPLICATION_FACTOR. # replicationFactor = 1 # Specifies the zeebe cluster size.
+[cluster] # This section contains all cluster related configurations, to set up a Zeebe cluster # Specifies the unique id of this broker node in a cluster. # The id should be between 0 and the number of nodes in the cluster (exclusive). # # This setting can also be overridden using the environment variable ZEEBE_NODE_ID. # nodeId = 0 # Controls the number of partitions, which should exist in the cluster. # # This can also be overridden using the environment variable ZEEBE_PARTITIONS_COUNT. # partitionsCount = 1 # Controls the replication factor, which defines the count of replicas per partition. # The replication factor cannot be greater than the number of nodes in the cluster. # # This can also be overridden using the environment variable ZEEBE_REPLICATION_FACTOR. # replicationFactor = 1 # Specifies the Zeebe cluster size.
 This value is used to determine which broker # is responsible for which partition. # # This can also be overridden using the environment variable ZEEBE_CLUSTER_SIZE. # clusterSize = 1 # Allows to specify a list of known other nodes to connect to on startup # The contact points of the management api must be specified. # The format is [HOST:PORT] # Example: # initialContactPoints = [ "192.168.1.22:26502", "192.168.1.32:26502" ] # # This setting can also be overridden using the environment variable ZEEBE_CONTACT_POINTS # specifying a comma-separated list of contact points. # # To guarantee the cluster can survive network partitions, all nodes must be specified # as initial contact points. # # Default is empty list: # initialContactPoints =

-In this example we will setup an Zeebe cluster with five brokers.
-Each broker needs to get an unique node id.
-To scale well, we will bootstrap five partitions with an replication factor of three.
+In this example, we will set up a Zeebe cluster with five brokers.
+Each broker needs to get a unique node id.
+To scale well, we will bootstrap five partitions with a replication factor of three.
 For more information about this, please take a look into the Clustering section.

 The clustering setup will look like this: